The King and I (TV series): Production

 Park Sang-min was originally cast as King Seongjong, but had to back out.
 He was replaced by Go Joo-won.

-Yeo Woon-kye was supposed to portray So-gwi but had to quit due to health reasons, even though she had already filmed a few episodes.
+Yeo Woon-kye was supposed to portray So-gwi but had to quit for health reasons, even though she had already filmed a few episodes.
 Her replacement was Kim Soo-mi.

 Reportedly enraged because the scripts were routinely turned in late, resulting in exhaustion for the actors in the cast, Jeon In-hwa's husband Yoo Dong-geun assaulted two producers on set on December 29, 2007.
 He later apologized for the incident.

 Episode ratings

 The King and I performed moderately well, getting ratings in the 20%–25% range and ranking in the top 10.
 However, in late January 2008, due to competition from MBC's Yi San, ratings fell to the mid-tens, barely cracking the Top 20 in Korea.

 SBS first extended the episodes from the originally planned 50 to 67, then back to 61 because of bad ratings, and finally to 63.